hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 ## Linestyles and markers

-The basic `plt.plot` uses lines by default, but we can specify what to use as a marker or the linestyle for each line.
+The basic `ax.plot` uses lines by default, but we can specify what to use as a marker or the linestyle for each line.
 Here is a table with the different options available

 | character |      description      | character |     description     | character |  color  |
 |:---------:|:---------------------:|:---------:|:-------------------:|:---------:|:-------:|